 Methods:

 We obtained patient data from immunization records at the National Rabies Prevention and Control Centre (NRPCC), located within the Infectious Diseases Hospital (IDH) in Dhaka.
 IDH serves as Bangladesh’s primary referral center for animal-bite and rabies cases, offering free WHO-recommended post-exposure vaccination and treatment to patients nationwide4.
 Data was collected from patients of all age groups presenting to the IDH emergency department who initiated rabies post-exposure treatment between February and July 2022.
 We examined a comprehensive set of socioeconomic and clinical variables as independent predictors to identify potential risk factors for failure to complete the recommended vaccination schedule.
 These included age, sex, occupation, income level, highest educational attainment, residential location and distance to IDH, prior awareness of the rabies treatment center, details of the animal exposure (species, nature of exposure, number of bites or scratches, wound category, biting animal status, location, and reason for the bite), wound-care measures taken, and reported reasons for delayed attendance.

+Dependent and independent variables need to be explained and explain their categories in short.

 Statistical analysis

 We summarized categorical variables using contingency tables (counts and percentages), and applied Pearson’s chi-square test when expected cell counts were adequate, resorting to Fisher’s exact test for tables with small, expected frequencies (i.e., when >20% of cells had expected counts <5 or any cell <1), ensuring accurate statistical inference16.
 We then employed logistic regression to identify factors associated with non-compliance to the ARV regimen.
 Initially, univariable (crude) logistic regressions were carried out for individual predictors, with variables showing p < 0.20 considered for multivariable modeling—a common strategy in epidemiology to avoid premature exclusion of important predictors17.
-The multivariable model included all selected variables simultaneously, and results are reported as crude odds ratios (COR) and adjusted odds ratios (AOR) with 95% confidence intervals, using a two-sided significance threshold of p < 0.0518.
+The multivariable model included all selected variables simultaneously, and results are reported as adjusted odds ratios (AOR) with 95% confidence intervals, using a two-sided significance threshold of p < 0.0518.
 Multicollinearity was assessed via variance inflation factors (VIF), with values below 4 retained in the model19.
-All analyses were performed in R (version???).
+All analyses were performed in IBM SPSS version 25.0 and map produced by R version 4.5.0.

 Model performance

 We evaluated the predictive performance of the final logistic regression model using several complementary measures.
 Discrimination was assessed via the area under the receiver operating characteristic curve (AUROC), which quantifies how well the model distinguishes between compliant and non-compliant patients: values closer to 1 indicate stronger discrimination, with ≥0.70 considered acceptable20.
 Sensitivity and specificity were also derived at the optimal threshold to further characterize model accuracy.
-Calibration and overall goodness-of-fit were tested using the Hosmer–Lemeshow statistic: a non-significant p-value (>0.05) implies that predicted probabilities align well with observed outcomes21.
+Overall goodness-of-fit were tested using the Hosmer–Lemeshow statistic: a non-significant p-value (>0.05) implies that predicted probabilities align well with observed outcomes21.

 Results